Reverse Factoring Definition

 - The trade payables increase so the buyer experiences efficiency in daily operations.
 This further results in working capital optimization for the buyer.

-- The buyers can take benefits of cash discount while still paying for the invoice at invoice maturity date.
+- The buyers can take benefits of cash discount while still paying for the invoice at the invoice maturity date.

 - As this is an off-balance sheet finance option, the overall balance sheet of the buyer also looks good with better ratios of trade payables turnover, days payables outstanding, working capital turnover, etc. This helps in raising other sources of finance at better rates.